Flyball Harness: Canicross Kit for UK Dogs

 Write those numbers down and keep them on your phone.
 Most UK canicross retailers list sizing in centimetres.
 A harness that is too loose will shift and rub.
 A harness that is too tight will restrict breathing.
 Both ruin a run.
 If your dog is between sizes, email the retailer and ask which way to size.
 Most of the UK canicross shops are run by people who actually run with dogs themselves, and they will tell you straight.

-Best canicross harness UK picks
+Best canicross harness picks compared

 These are the harnesses I have either used myself or seen used heavily by people I trust at flyball tournaments and canicross events.
 Prices are approximate UK retail, and availability changes, so double-check before ordering.